yyxhdy/ManyEAs/README.md

 This program mainly implements the Theta-DEA algorithm which was described in our paper:

 Yuan, Yuan, Hua Xu, Bo Wang, and Xin Yao.
-A new dominance Relation-Based Evolutionary Algorithm for Many-Objective Optimization.
+A new dominance relation-based evolutionary algorithm for many-objective Optimization.
 IEEE Transactions on Evolutionary Computation, 20(1), 16-37.